This web site is brought to you as a planning resource by the Illinois Department of Commerce and Economic Opportunity in partnership with

 |Bloomington/Normal & McLean County Enterprise Zone||Bloomington_Normal_McLean_EZ.zip|

 |St. Clair Mid-America Enterprise Zone||St_Clair_Mid_America_EZ.zip|

 If you are submitting your application electronically, upload the zip file containing the shape files along with your application and supporting documents.
 If you are submitting your application manually, submit your zip file (shape files) on a cd or thumb drive and mail it in with your application and supporting documents.

-Any questions pertaining to this web site may be directed to Sherrie Taylor at 815-753-0925 or email@example.com.
+Any questions pertaining to this web site may be directed to Andy Blanke at 815-753-1569 or firstname.lastname@example.org.
 Questions about the Enterprise Zone application process may be directed to Kendalynn Jackson at 217-524-0165 or Kendalynn.Jackson@illinois.gov.